Transfer of Learning in PE: Why It Matters and How to Teach It

 Volleying/Striking with Hands

-“Learning to [Skill] in PE Can Help You…”...followed by 9 different application visuals that kids recognize and relate to.
+“Learning to [Skill] in PE Can Help You…”...followed by 9 different application visuals that kids recognize and can relate to.
+The idea is to make the connection between what they are ding in your gym and the broader world of physical activity feel obvious and exciting - not theoretical.

 Final Thoughts: Make Learning Stick

-If we want to create physically literate students, we need to go beyond teaching isolated skills.
-We need to build bridges.
-Transfer of learning is the bridge that connects a child’s early movement experiences to the games, sports, and physical activities they’ll participate in for years to come.
+Here's the bottom line — if we want to develop truly physically literate students, we have to think beyond the individual lesson.
+We have to think about the bigger picture.
+Transfer of learning in PE is the bridge that connects a child's early movement experiences to the sports, games, and physical activities they'll participate in for the rest of their lives.
+And as PE teachers, we're in the best possible position to build that bridge.

-So whether your students are tossing beanbags, playing soccer, or practicing paddle strikes, you’re helping them build a movement toolbox they’ll carry for a lifetime.
+Whether your students are tossing beanbags, dribbling a basketball, or taking their first swing with a paddle, you're doing more than teaching a skill.
+You're helping them build a movement toolbox they'll carry with them for a lifetime.
+That's worth showing up for every single day.

 Need some FREE resources?